smartdevicelink/sdl_evolution/proposals/NNNN-SDL-behavior-in-case of-Low-Voltage.md

 ## Impact on existing code

-SDL core must be able to support new element in "ApplicationsCloseReason" enum
+* SDL core must be able to support new element in "ApplicationsCloseReason" enum
+* Policies and resumption writing to database process

 ## Alternatives considered